OxyHQ/bMention/README.md

 ## Security disclosures

-If you discover any security issues, please send an email to security@bsky.app.
+If you discover any security issues, please send an email to security@mention.earth.
 The email is automatically CCed to the entire team and we'll respond promptly.

 ## Are you a developer interested in building on atproto?

-Bluesky is an open social network built on the AT Protocol, a flexible technology that will never lock developers out of the ecosystems that they help build.
+Mention is an open social network built on the AT Protocol, a flexible technology that will never lock developers out of the ecosystems that they help build.
 With atproto, third-party integration can be as seamless as first-party through custom feeds, federated services, clients, and more.

 ## License (MIT)